joycesim/joycesim.github.io/GroupVision/index.md

 Joyce will do her best to make sure that you graduate within this time frame.
 Everyone except 1st year graduate students should have something new/presentable (e.g. a paper, a conference presentation, exciting results) every semester.

-For PhD students, You will take comprehensive exam at the end of the second year or first semester of the third year.
+For PhD students at Georgia Tech, You will take the comprehensive exam at the end of the second year or first semester of the third year.
 The department requires an informal annual evaluation outlining goals and progress.
 Meet with your committee members at least once per year post qualifying exam.
 You should plan on writing a manuscript-based PhD thesis that amounts to at least 3 papers that will be submitted to peer-reviewed journals.
-Similarly, for Masters program students, you should plan on writing a manuscript-based thesis that amounts to a paper that will be submitted to peer-reviewed journals
+Similarly, for Masters program students, you should plan on writing a manuscript-based thesis that amounts to a paper that will be submitted to a peer-reviewed journal.
 Joyce will work closely with you to plan/outline figures and content and then will review complete drafts once finished.

 For Postdoctoral scholars, the goal is to have presentable and publishable results every year especially if aiming for academic careers.

 Undergraduates, my goal is for you to explore what it means to do research in Earth Sciences.
-Work hard but also have fun.
+This applies to everyone, work hard but also have fun.

 ### c)     Which and how many courses, and when to take them (For graduate students)

-First years typically take 2-3 courses each semester.
+First year graduate students typically take 2-3 courses each semester.
 There are no set course list but there is a set knowledge list that you will try to take classes to fulfil for your qualifying exam in your second year.
 Aim for a well-rounded education of Earth/planetary Science and classes that will help with your research.
 Joyce will be happy to discuss with you on what classes to take.